-Introduce to the bar method.
-Use visual bars to show the calculation.
+Introduce to the bar visual bars to show the calculation.

-Subtraction: Subtract one-digit and two-digit numbers to 20, including zero
+Subtraction: Subtract one-digit and two-digit numbers to 20, including zero language and and "I law moved many" and "Milest in the difference hatween

 Building on from the EYFS methods, children consolidate understanding of subtraction practically.
 Use physical objects to count back, which is then reinforced on different number squares and number lines.